Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Asymptotic Theory

-In the theorem below, $L$ denotes the number of lags used for the Newey-West truncation for long-run variance, which is needed for analytical bias corrections. \begin{theorem} Suppose $N=o(T^2)$ and $NL^2=o(T^3)$.
-Assumptions \ref{dgpcs}-\ref{ass4.3} hold.
-If $\vbeta_i(y)$ is estimated using Jackknife-debias, then we additionally assume Assumption \ref{assa.1}.
-For any $\eta$ such that $\|\eta\|>c>0$,
+In the next theorem, $L$ denotes the number of lags used for the Newey-West truncation for long-run variance, which is needed for analytical bias corrections. \begin{theorem}[Projection Coefficients] Suppose $N=o(T^2)$ and $NL^2=o(T^3)$.
+Also, if $\vbeta_i(y)$ is estimated using Jackknife-debias, then we additionally assume Assumption \ref{assa.1}.
+Also let